tomturton/custom-controls/README.md

 ## How does it work?
 JavaScript is used to generate extra markup.
 The CSS can then be customised by you.

 ### Radios & checkboxes
-The original input element is hidden and classes are applied directly to the label element for styling.
+The original input element and labels are hidden.
+In place of each label, new markup is generated with classes representing type and state, for custom styling.
+The advantage of having new markup instead of styling labels are:
+* Input elements without labels can be styled (useful for matrix-grid questions).
+* Allows radios to be deselected (see 'Extra features' below).

 ### Selectboxes
 The original select element is hidden and new markup is generated.